Stories

 Months later, Brain Bank researchers informed the Hoffpauirs that Zach had Stage 2 (of 4) CTE.
 He had multiple lesions on the frontal and temporal lobes of his brain.

-“Just imagine what Zach’s parents are going through,” said Dr. Ann McKee, Director of the VA-BU-CLF Brain Bank, in a 2021 documentary from Sports360AZ about Zach’s life.
+“Just imagine what Zach’s parents are going through,” said Dr. Ann McKee, Director of the UNITE Brain Bank, in a 2021 documentary from Sports360AZ about Zach’s life.
 “This beautiful, talented, incredibly intelligent young man dying at 26 with the ravages of this disease in his brain.”

 The diagnosis helps explain why Zach’s mood and behavior changed so much once he left college.